contains the active ingredient isotretinoin

 Consumer Medicine Information

-ROACCUTANE belongs to a group of medicines called retinoids, which are similar to vitamin A.
+Roaccutane belongs to a group of medicines called retinoids, which are similar to

-Ask your doctor if you have any questions about why ROACCUTANE has been prescribed for you.
+Ask your doctor if you have any questions about why Roaccutane has been prescribed

 This medicine is available only with a doctor's prescription.